pd-projects/hugo-puredata.info/content/objects/trigger.md

 description: sequence messages in right-to-left order.
 categories:
 - object
+pdcategory: General
 last_update: '0.52'
 see_also:
 - bang
 - unpack
 arguments:
+- type: list
-  list: 'symbols that define outlet''s message type: float'',  ''bang'',  ''symbol'',  ''list'',  ''anything''
+  description: 'symbols that define outlet''s message type: float'',  ''bang'',  ''symbol'',  ''list'',  ''anything''
     and ''pointer'',  all of which can be abreviatted (default: f f).'
 inlets:
   1st: